Blogs

 Incorporating risk management techniques is vital.
 It safeguards your investment.
 Calculate potential risks and implement measures to mitigate them.

-Risk management should adapt alongside strategy changes.
+Risk management should adapt alongside changes in strategy.
 Regularly review and adjust to ensure alignment with trading objectives.
 This approach protects against unexpected market shifts, preserving your capital.

 Once you've run your simulations, it's time to analyze the results in detail.
 The analysis phase involves a comprehensive review of performance metrics.
 These metrics help assess how your trading strategy performs under various market conditions.